cipitech/exchange_rate_demo/README.md

 When you use this profile then the currencies and the exchange rates are retrieved from .json files from the filesystem.
 Only two json files are included (EUR and USD) so if you want extra currencies you must create additional files.
+Make sure that you follow the syntax from the existing files.

 ### Configuration ###